Entergy Maintains FY20 Adj. EPS Outlook

-NEW ORLEANS (dpa-AFX) - While reporting its financial results for the fourth quarter on Wednesday, integrated energy company Entergy Corp.
+NEW ORLEANS (dpa-AFX) - While reporting its financial results for the first quarter on Monday, integrated energy company Entergy Corp.
 (ETR) maintained its adjusted earnings guidance for the full year 2020.

 For fiscal 2020, the company continues to project adjusted earnings in a range of $5.45 to $5.75 per share.